Skip to content

 Advocacy Against the System

-In an era where hospitals are pressured to discharge patients as quickly as possible, Geriatric Physician Consultants acts as your shield.
-We refuse to accept "quicker and sicker" discharges.
-Dr. Nathanael Desire coordinates with social workers, therapists, and pharmacists to ensure that when your loved one leaves the hospital, they are actually ready.
-We verify that home equipment (like hospital beds or oxygen) is in place and that the primary care doctor is fully briefed, closing the gaps where medical errors usually happen.
+In an era where hospitals are pressured to discharge patients as quickly as possible, Geriatric Physician Consultants acts as your strategic advisor.
+We teach you how to challenge "quicker and sicker" discharges effectively.
+Dr. Nathanael Desire guides you on exactly what to ask social workers, therapists, and pharmacists to ensure your loved one is truly ready.
+We provide you with a "Home Readiness Checklist" so you can verify that equipment (like hospital beds or oxygen) is actually in place before you sign the discharge papers, closing the gaps where errors happen.

 Navigating Long Island's Healthcare Systems

 Whether your loved one is at a major hospital in Nassau or a community center in Suffolk, we understand the local landscape.
-We help you identify safe community-based alternatives to hospitalization when possible and navigate the specific discharge protocols of local institutions.
+We advise you on safe community-based alternatives to hospitalization and help you interpret the complex discharge protocols of local institutions so you aren't caught off guard.

 Common Questions About Discharge Planning